MorrellLAB/Barley_Mutated/01_snp_filtering/README.md

 # In dir: ~/GitHub/Barley_Mutated/01_snp_filtering
 vcf_filtering-mut_3_lines.sh
 ```

+Before finalizing filtering, check 10-15 variants in IGV to see if we need to go back and tune our filtering a little more before proceeding.

 Remove variants shared between 10x Genomics Morex line and mutant lines.
 So, we want variants private to the mutant lines that are NOT in the 10x Genomics Morex line.